 – When the volunteer inhabited an invisible body, he felt relaxed and showed a lower heart rate.

-Thus the stress of a social confrontation was strongly affected, up or down, by the convincing feeling of being either a naked figure or an invisible person.
+Thus the stress of a social confrontation significantly changed, up or down, by the convincing feeling of being either a naked figure or an invisible person.

 Science Speculation: The ease with which we can be fooled into inhabiting another body, and also an invisible body, is more than a parlor trick.
 Here are some of the practical applications, in increasing order of speculativeness.